-Have you been on a gallery tour at Reading Museum recently?
-If you have, then your tour was probably led by one of our trained Abbey tour guide volunteers.
+Have you been on a tour in Reading Museum or the Abbey Quarter recently?
+If you have, then your tour was led by one of our trained volunteer tour guides.

-We already work with a number of young people, including university students, who volunteer to improve their career prospects.
+We work with a number of young people, including university students, who volunteer to improve their career prospects.
 The Abbey volunteering programme has developed more opportunities, for people of all ages, and new, innovative ways to encourage people from across Reading to get involved.

 During the project, Reading Museum is offering a small number of paid placements to develop heritage and professional work skills.
 All of our previous Abbey interns have gone on to secure employment, some at heritage organisations.

 We are not planning to take on any further short term paid placements at present.
 When we are recruiting, we flag up vacancies on Reading Museum's social media sites and advertised jobs through Reading Borough Council on the Jobs Go Public website.